 Plenty of them bike, some thanks to Juerg's wife Gaby.
 She's works for UNICEF and tries to get bikes donated by the international community.
 It's not as easy task, as Madagascar doesn't have that high of a profile among the donor class.
 With the cost of a bike well over a quarter of the average Malagasy's annual earnings, someone on a bike is truly blessed, but that applies everywhere.
-One of the bikers helped guide me through Antananarivo's thick traffic on my ten-mile ride from the airport to Juerg's apartment in a gated community.
+One of the bikers helped guide me through Antananarivo's thick traffic shortly after I arrived on my ten-mile ride from the airport to Juerg's apartment in a gated community.

 I was about half way there, negotiating the traffic-clogged two-lane national highway carrying my bike box under my right arm.
 I knew I would soon be turning off the highway and asked a cyclist the way to a large park that was one of my landmarks.
 He said he was headed in that direction and to follow hiim.
 After a few blocks we left the highway and rode a dirt path for a couple of miles that was atop a dyke separating a river from a stretch of rice paddies.
 There were other cyclists on the path and puddles of water to dodge.
 It was approaching nightfall.
 There were flashes of lightning in the distance over the high hills.
 I was racing the dark as well as the rain, but only at seven miles per hour.

 After fifteen minutes we reached a paved road.
 My guide stopped and told me he was turning to the left while I had to go to the right.
 He drew a map for me.
-By the time I reached the park it was dark and I still had a couple miles to go.
+By the time I reached the park it was dark and I still had a couple of miles to go.
 I wasn't the lone cyclist, but I was the only one with lights and a helmet.
 There was still lots of traffic, but it wasn't going very fast and it was mostly compact cars not hogging the road.